A Long-Standing Affinity for Ralph Lauren, Explained

 Fashion’s influence on interiors is an obvious thread.
 What we see on the runways we see in homes not long after, and vice versa.
 However, Ralph Lauren is more than fashion.

+Ralph Lauren has an impeccable way of putting on shows that move you.
+They feel like a love letter of sorts to the past, present and future.
 Masterful storytelling.
 Classic American elegance through layers of textures and materials.
-Subtle nods to eras past, remastered into a refreshing and distinct point of view on modern romanticism.
+Subtle nods of nostalgia, remastered into a refreshing and distinct point of view on modern romanticism.
 Layers of details, reimagined and masterfully curated to create a multi-sensory experience of luxury.
 This is Ralph Lauren.

 The same can be said for the stunning work of Burkle Creative, an interior design firm based in Dallas, Texas.
 I first discovered the work of Javier Burkle, Founder + Principal Designer of Burkle Creative, via youtube.
 The firm’s website is one of my frequently visited go-tos for intoxicating design inspo!

-Being from a Maryland suburb of Washington, DC, preppy style and an affinity for all the things old and new is no doubt a part of my design aesthetic.
-As is my love and deep appreciation for history, travel, cultural experiences, diversity, and beautiful living.
+My affinity for preppy style is most definitely influenced by my northeast upbringing.
+As is my love of blending styles and mixing old with new.
 I’ve lived in Colorado for over a decade now.
-To be closer to the beauty that can only be found in the Rockies.
-Nature and biophilic design absolutely influence my design approach.
+Nature and biophilic design absolutely influence my design sensibilities.
 My travels domestically and abroad have exposed me to an eclectic mix of experiences that will likely matriculate into client projects.
 Heck, even my corporate America experiences play a role in how I design spaces (In case you’re wondering, the answer is yes–Amazon has some incredibly designed corporate offices)!

 I started interior design school days after the Ralph Lauren Spring 2025 collection show in the Hamptons.
 The program encouraged us to keep a design journal– a practice I’ve kept up with since.
 I have a bunch of looks from that runway that I’ve pasted into a design journal.
 And I now have many journals lying around my home office to jot down thoughts and inspo on the fly.
 I find joy in flipping through them to remind me of what lights me up, how far I’ve come, and where else I want to go.
 Here’s a note I wrote to my future self while watching that show.